MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-manage.md

 ---
-title: Manage your cloud estate with enhanced security
+title: Manage Your Cloud Estate with Enhanced Security
 description: Learn how to adopt security best practices during your cloud estate management phase.
 Manage incident preparedness and response, confidentiality, and more.
 author: claytonsiemens77
 ms.author: csiemens